Registration for the 2025 festival is closed and final.

 - Limited to 15 participants.

-Cap off the festival’s first day with a relaxing, sit-and-wait event for moths, beetles, and other insects attracted to black lights after dark.
+Cap off your day with a relaxing, sit-and-wait event for moths, beetles, and other insects attracted to black lights after dark.
 You will be amazed and delighted by the beauty and diversity of nocturnal life that reveals itself.

 - Appropriate for all festival participants.